Welcome to the Pennsylvania Chautauqua!

 For over 125 years the Pennsylvania Chautauqua has been a quiet retreat where art, culture, spiritualism, nature and community come together.

 The Pennsylvania Chautauqua is located in the borough of Mount Gretna, a small Victorian community founded in the late 1800’s as a summer resort.
 Initially the only way for residents to reach their cottages in the tree-covered rolling hills of south central Pennsylvania was to travel by train.
 Mount Gretna was a stop along the Cornwall/Lebanon line that has since become the Lebanon Valley Rails to Trails.
 Our streets were footpaths until automobiles became the mode of travel.
 Many of the original cottages surround an open-air playhouse where numerous cultural events are held.
-Our quaint atmosphere attracts many visitors every summer for music, theater, a visit to the local ice cream shop and lake, or just a walk in the woods.
+Our quaint atmosphere attracts many visitors every summer for music, theater, the Historical Society, a visit to the local ice cream shop and lake, or just a walk in the woods.
 While we enjoy our quiet winters, we welcome with open arms the visitors who come to experience Chautauqua, stroll the tree lined streets, admire the historical buildings and participate in the variety of programs we offer to fulfill our mission.

 Explore our website, check out our programming schedule, and come visit.